OliverDavis/shiny-practical/practical.md

 Now use the code from Challenge 2 to make a Shiny app that shows how the decision boundary changes with different values of k.

 ## Challenge 4
 Shiny is now also available as a [Python package](https://shiny.posit.co/py/).
-Can you reimplement one of the visualisations you've made in R using Python?
+How would you reimplement one of the visualisations you've made in R using Python?